openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 is used by the wallet to poll for completion of the issuance process.

 (8) (OPTIONAL) The wallet polls the issuer to obtain the credentials previously requested in step (6).
-The issuer either responds with the credentials or HTTP status code "202" indicating that the issuance is not completed yet.
+The issuer either responds with the credentials, HTTP status code "202", or some other form of a failure response indicating that the issuance is not completed yet.

 Note: If the issuer just wants to offer the user to retrieve a pre-existing credential, it can encode the parameter set of step (6) in a suitable representation and allow the wallet to start with step (6).
 One option would be to encode the data into a QR Code.

+ToDo: turn this note into a separate sequence diagram.

 # Endpoints {#endpoints}